spryker/spryker-docs/_drafts/oryx/packages.md

 While packages are distributed as a flat list, there is an architectural hierarchy.
 The hierarchy protects from cyclic dependencies.
 Packages inside a layer can depend on sibling packages inside the layer without any issues.
 Packages can never depend on a layer above.

 While the package layering might be irrelevant during your development, it might help you to better understand the package dependencies.
-The following diagram shows you four package layers.
-The top layer is the [boilerplate application](./boilerplate.md) that uses a preset to setup the a standard application.
+The following diagram shows four package layers.
+The top layer is the [boilerplate application](./boilerplate.md), which is set up using a preset.

 <!-- Add link to presets.md (see https://spryker.atlassian.net/browse/HRZ-2153) -->